 Sharks, though, are hardly the most dangerous thing in our oceans.
-In fact, National Geographic reports that the United States records about 16 shark attacks per year resulting in one death every two years.
+In fact, National Geographic reports there are about 19 shark attacks per year in the United States.
 Though millions of people flock to U.S. beaches each year, the risk of attack or death is negligible.
+(Source)

 |Rip current safety|